Hari-jith/Real-Time-Emotion-Detection/README.md

                   └─────────────────┘
 ````

-Both individual components have now been developed.
+Both individual components have been developed and successfully integrated into an end-to-end video processing pipeline.

-The next step is to connect the YOLO face detector with the selected CNN emotion classifier.
+The final prototype connects the YOLO face detector with the selected fine-tuned MobileNetV2 emotion classifier.
+For each video frame, YOLO identifies faces, the detected face regions are cropped and preprocessed, and MobileNetV2 predicts the corresponding emotion.

+The resulting bounding boxes, emotion labels, and confidence scores are displayed directly on the video.

 ---